buildpacks/docs/src/content/docs/create-buildpack/caching.md

 With this new logic that checks to see if any gems have been changed.
 This simply creates a checksum for the previous Gemfile and compares it to the checksum of the current Gemfile.
 If they are the same, the gems are reused.
 If they are not, the new gems are installed.

-We now write additional metadata to our `bundler.toml` of the form `cache = true`, `build = false`, and `launch = true`.
+We'll now write additional metadata to our `bundler.toml` of the form `cache = true`, `build = false`, and `launch = true`.
 This directs the lifecycle to cache our gems and provide them when launching our application.
 With `cache = true` the lifecycle can keep existing gems around so that build times are fast even with minor Gemfile changes.

 ```
-### START BUNDLER LAYER

-#Compares previous Gemfile.lock checksum to the current Gemfile.lock
+# Compares previous Gemfile.lock checksum to the current Gemfile.lock
 local_bundler_checksum=$(sha256sum Gemfile.lock | cut -d ' ' -f 1)
 remote_bundler_checksum=$(cat "$layersdir/bundler.toml" | yj -t | jq -r .metadata 2>/dev/null || echo 'not found')